Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-First remark that we have formulated the above results in terms of the unbounded operator $\delta$.
-It is quite obvious what is meant by this for all the formulas in the formulation, except for the first one.
-This will have to be interpreted with the use of the Connes' cocycle Radon Nikodym derivative as we will see in the proof.
-We refer to Corollary 3.6 in Section VIII of [T3]and to [V1] for more details.
-In fact, when possible, we will rather consider the equivalent formulas in terms of the unitary operators $(\delta^{it})$ in order to avoid this kind of (technical) difficulties.
+First remark that we have formulated the above results in terms of the unbounded operator~$\delta$.
+It is quite obvious what is meant by this for all the formulas in the formulation, except for the f\/irst one.
+This will have to be interpreted with the use of the Connes' cocycle Radon--Nikodym derivative as we will see in the proof.
+We refer to Corollary~3.6 in Section~VIII of~\cite{T3} and to~\cite{V1} for more details.
+In fact, when possible, we will rather consider the equivalent formulas in terms of the unitary operators $(\delta^{it})$ in order to avoid this kind of (technical) dif\/f\/iculties.

-\iinspr{} Proof: \rm Consider the weights $\varphi$ and $\psi=\varphi\circ R$ and consider the cocycle Radon Nikodym derivative.
-We will write $u_t=(\text{D}\psi:\text{D}\varphi)_t$ for all $t$.
-For any automorphism $\alpha$ of $M$, we have
+\begin{proof} Consider the weights~$\varphi$ and $\psi=\varphi\circ R$ and consider the cocycle Radon--Nikodym derivative.
+We will write $u_t=(\text{D}\psi:\text{D}\varphi)_t$ for all~$t$.
+For any automorphism~$\alpha$ of~$M$, we have